 After the storage purpose has ceased to apply or after a statutory storage period has expired, we delete or block the personal data in accordance with the statutory provisions.

 The data subjects are entitled to the following rights in particular:

 Affected persons may request confirmation from us, as the data controller, as to whether we are processing personal data.
 In order to exercise this right, the person concerned can contact one of our employees at any time.

 Any data subject may at any time request us, as data controller, to rectify without delay any inaccurate personal data concerning him or her.
 In addition, the data subject is entitled to request the completion of incomplete personal data, taking into account the purposes of the processing.
-To exercise this right, the data subject may contact one of our employees at any time.
+In order to exercise this right, the person concerned can contact one of our employees at any time.

 - Cancellation/ Right to be forgotten